 In all seriousness, is the ban on whole milk truly justified?
 In 2006, New York banned whole milk in schools to aid in the fight against childhood obesity.
 Since then, the Obama administration has made the ban in schools nationwide.
 It seems natural that milk with less fat and fewer calories would help stem unhealthy weight gain in children.
 If you look closer, however, it becomes clear that lawmakers did not have the empirical evidence to support these conclusions.
 Although the ban was made with good intentions, it did not help to decrease the obesity rate and perhaps made the problem worse.

 This year, Republican Congressman Tom Marino attempted to garner support for his Whole Milk Act aka “Wholesome Healthy Original Lactic Excellence Making Intelligent Literate Kids Act”.
 The bill attempts to alter the National School Lunch Program, which denies schools funding on the basis of whether they serve whole milk or not, to allow the serving of unflavored whole milk.
 Marino claims that “numerous studies have shown consuming unflavored whole milk to be a good way to prevent childhood obesity and help your body absorb more vitamins.”
 How could this be?
 Well, it turns out that an increasing number of studies show that whole milk acts as a buffer to obesity.
 In 2013, a 12-year old study of almost 2000 Swedish men found that “a low intake of dairy fat (no butter and low-fat milk and seldom/never whipping cream) was associated with a higher risk of developing obesity, while a high intake of dairy fat (butter as spread and high-fat milk and whipping cream) was associated with a lower risk of obesity.”
 Additionally, in 2017, a study involving 145 3-year-old Latino children, a population with a disproportionate burden of obesity found that “the most severely obese children consumed little if any milk fat, while those who consumed the most milk fat had the lowest rates of obesity.”
-In addition, the unpleasant taste of skim milk is causing more students to forgo milk drinking not only at schools but at home as well.
+Furthermore, the unpleasant taste of skim milk is causing more students to forgo milk drinking not only at schools but at home as well.
 This is a growing problem as dairy is essential to having a well-balanced diet.
 Most children are not getting the three cups of milk per day suggested by the American Academy of Pediatrics (AAP).
 The fall of whole milk has also lead to the rise of the waste movement.
-In fact, about 40% of all food grown on farms is being lost and fussy children are only making hurting this problem.
+In fact, about 40% of all dairy products are thrown out and fussy children like myself are only making this problem worse.